• Skip to primary navigation

 So, before I jump into the modern powder room, including what we did and why, let's walk down memory lane.

-The main door to the right is the powder bathroom door.
-That door couldn’t open completely and while having the dryer door open too.
-It’s a very tight space and we knew we needed to address that in the bathroom renovation.
+The main door to the right is the powder room door.
+That door couldn't open completely while having the dryer door open, too.
+It's a very tight space and we knew we needed to address that in the bathroom renovation.

 Before photo of powder bathroom with cream vanity and carpet